 You can also customize the position of the ad label (left, center, or right) for each placement.
 If you don’t set a position, the label will follow the alignment configured in the ad’s settings.

-Important: Placement-level alignment overrides any position set in the ad’s own Layout/Output settings.
+Please note that placement-level alignment overrides any position set in the ad’s own Layout/Output settings.

 Ad label for specific ads

-n addition to global settings, Advanced Ads lets you customize ad labels for individual ads.
+In addition to global settings, Advanced Ads lets you customize ad labels for individual ads.
 This is useful when you want more control over specific ads without changing the overall labeling rules.

 For example, you might want to: